 So what does growing according to Organic Standards mean?

 In order to be Certified Organic, a farm must only use inputs and controls (pesticides, fertilizers, amendments, treatments) that are approved by the Organic Materials Review Institute (OMRI).
 Mostly these are compounds that are naturally derived rather than synthetic formulations.
 At J&A Farm we only use inputs that are OMRI approved.
 Plainly put, that means that we do not use fertilizers, pesticides, herbicides or fungicides unless they are approved for use on Certified Organic farms.
-But that is not all that Organic farming is about.
+But that is only the beginning of where our commitment to these practices begins.
 We do a lot of work to build a healthy natural environment on our farm that supports biodiversity to keep diseases and pests in check.
 This entails; weed management, integrated pest management, crop rotation, incorporation of cover cropping and good sanitation practices.
-At J&A Farm we do not use any animal manures as fertilizers, we are lucky to grow in rich black dirt (muck soil) which by its very nature contains up to 80% organic matter.
+At J&A Farm we do not use any animal manures as fertilizers, we are lucky to grow in rich “black dirt” (muck soil) which by its very nature contains up to 80% organic matter.
 In addition, we take special care to handle our produce with great respect to food safety, ensuring that the food you get is clean, fresh, delicious and safe in every way so that you can feel good about eating it and feeding it to your loved ones.
-For more about what we do and don’t do, feel free to click on the link above for the farmers pledge.

 What about seeds and varieties?
 We choose our seeds according to several factors including growing conditions and habit, flavor and taste.
 We always use seed that is un-treated and Non-GMO seed.
-We use certified organic seed whenever possible.
+Most of our seed is certified organic.